Skip to Content

 Oleta River State Park feels like island getaway in Miami urban sprawl

-Given its location in the middle of traffic-choked Miami-Dade, perhaps the most exceptional thing about Oleta River State Park is it feels like an island getaway.
+Given its location, the most exceptional thing about Oleta River State Park is how wild and away-from-it-all it feels.

 Kayaking in Oleta River State Park.
 (Photo: Bonnie Gross)